-Starting in Fall 2018, all incoming students are encouraged to engage in at least one Experiential Learning Opportunity (ELO) during their undergraduate years.
-Soon students entering Fall 2018 and later will be able to view and share their participation in experiential learning in a USC verified Experiential and Engaged Learning Transcript.
+All University of South Carolina students are encouraged to engage in at least one Experiential Learning Opportunity (ELO) during their undergraduate years.
+Students entering in Fall 2018 and later will be able to view and share their participation in experiential learning through their official record of engagement, their My UofSC Experience.

 Experiential learning helps students put complex concepts in a real-world context and deepens understanding.
 USC focuses on Experiential Learning Opportunities in five areas: